erhsparks/app_academy_prepwork/w1/w1d1/readings/array.md

 animal.
 Collections with heterogeneous types often lack a unifying idea.

-Finally, heterogeneous are difficult to work with because you never know what kind of object you might encounter in the array.
+Finally, heterogeneous arrays are difficult to work with because you never know what kind of object you might encounter in the array.
 Is it a `String` and you can call `.upcase` on it?
 Or is it a number; will it be safe to add to it?
 A hash?

 ## Resources